mongodb/docs/source/core/replication.rst

 set.
 Consider the following node types:

 - :ref:`Secondary-only <replica-set-secondary-only-nodes>` nodes have
-  their "priority" set to a low value or 0 to make it difficult or impossible for the replica set to elect them as primary nodes.
+  their "priority" set to 0 and thus will never be elected as primary nodes.

 - :ref:`Hidden <replica-set-hidden-nodes>` nodes are excluded from the output of :js:func:`db.isMaster()`.
-This setting prevents all non-primary queries from reaching these instances.
+This setting prevents clients from discovering, and thus potentially queries, the node in question.

-- :ref:`delayed <replica-set-delayed-nodes>` nodes intentionally
-  maintain a state that "lags" a fixed period of time behind the current state of the primary node.
-These nodes are typically used to maintain a rolling backup of the state of a database.
+- :ref:`Delayed <replica-set-delayed-nodes>` nodes lag a fixed period of time behind the the primary node.
+These nodes are typically used for disaster recovery scenarios.
+For example, if an administrator mistakenly truncates a collection, and the mistake is discovered within the lag window, then you can manually fail over to the delayed node.

-- :ref:`arbiters <replica-set-arbiters>` are nodes that do not hold a copy of the data, but are used to break ties in elections for primary.
+- :ref:`Arbiters <replica-set-arbiters>` exist solely to participate in elections.
+They do not replicate data from the primary.

 In almost every case, replica sets simplify the process of administering database replication; however, replica sets still have a